 First and foremost, be careful with Price Objectives.
 They are really just rough guidelines.
 Chartists should use other aspects of technical analysis to confirm objectives and continuously monitor the state of the trend/breakout.

 The horizontal count method can be applied to Triple Top Breakouts, Ascending Triple Top Breakouts, Spread Triple Top Breakouts and Quadruple Top Breakouts.
-Simply measure the width of the pattern, multiply by the box size and then by the reversal amount.
+Simply measure the width of the pattern, multiply it by the box size and then by the reversal amount.
 Add this total to the pattern low for a Price Objective.
 The wider the pattern, the bigger the expected move.
 Triple Top Breakouts are five columns wide (3 X-Columns and 2 O-Columns), Quadruple Top Breakouts are seven columns wide and Spread Triple Top Breakouts are seven columns minimum.

 The vertical count method can be applied to Double Top Breakouts.
-After the breakout, chartists must wait for a 3-box reversal to FIX the height of the breakout column.
+After the breakout, chartists must wait for a 3-box reversal to fix the height of the breakout column.
 The breakout column is subject to change until there is a reversal.
 This reversal is considered a pullback as long as it does not extend too deep.
 Count the number of filled boxes in the breakout column, multiply by the box size and then by the reversal amount.
 Add this product the pattern low for an upside Price Objective.

 The chart above shows Intuit (INTU) with three different patterns and price objectives.
 The first is a Double Top Breakout.
 The height of the breakout column is 7 boxes, but these boxes have different sizes (50 cents below 20 and $1 above 20).
 Therefore, chartists must simply subtract the high from the low of the breakout column to measure the height (23 - 18.5 = 4.5).
 Multiply this height by the reversal amount (3) and add the total to the low of the pattern (lowest O-Column) for the Price Objective.
 The Triple Top Breakout and Quadruple Top Breakout use the horizontal count method.
 First, the width of the pattern is multiplied by the box size and reversal amount.
 Second, this total is added to the low of the pattern (lowest O-Column).

 Establishing a Price Objective only covers the reward part of the risk-reward equation.
 Chartists should also study the chart to assess risk.
 A move below support or the pattern low would clearly negate a breakout.
 The box just below the pattern low often marks the worst-case level for a pattern failure.
 Similarly, a Double Bottom Breakdown or a contradictory P&F pattern would argue for a reassessment.
-There are sometimes failure clues before price hits the worst-case level.
+There are sometimes indications of potential failure before price hits the worst-case level.
 Chartists should also employ other technical analysis techniques to measure risk and monitor the unfolding trend.
 See our ChartSchool articles for more details on Horizontal Counts, Vertical Counts, and Timeframes for P&F charts.